hyperledger-archives/ursa/ursa_sharing/README.md

 This crate provides various cryptography secret sharing schemes.

 This is intended to be a mid-level API by providing the secret sharing schemes without any specific finite field or big number library.
-The only requirement, is to implement a single trait from this library, `Field`.
+The only requirement, is to implement the traits `Group` and `Field` from this library.
 The implementer must have a basic understanding of finite fields.
 The [examples](examples) folder shows how this can be done for various elliptic curves.

 The first scheme is by Adi Shamir in '79 - [Shamir Secret Sharing](#shamir).